menemeth11/WebScraper/README.md

 ## Setup
 - Program -> line 34 -> provide the location of the template file (template.txt)
-- Program -> line 42 -> provide a location to save the file
+- Program -> line 42 -> provide a location where the .txt file will be save

-Program work only with this page: https://wiadomosci.onet.pl/
+Program works only with this page: https://wiadomosci.onet.pl/

 ## Features
-- you can choose keywords from articles
+- you can choose desired keywords from articles
-- output as .txt file on computer with date of used
+- output saved as a .txt file with the date of file creation as it's name

 ## How it works (video)
 https://youtu.be/n_Sw2FVizVQ